-- Cold-boot the Rabbit 3000 on the RCM3000 after a reset. - Remotely download and debug a program over an Ethernet connection using the RabbitLink EG2110. - Fast copy designated portions of flash memory from one Rabbit-based board (the master) to another (the slave) using the Rabbit Cloning Board.
+- Cold-boot the Rabbit 3000 on the RCM3100 after a reset. - Fast copy designated portions of flash memory from one Rabbit-based board (the master) to another (the slave) using the Rabbit Cloning Board.

-Programming may also be initiated through the motherboard to which the RCM3000 series module is plugged in to since the Serial Port A (PC6 and PC7), SMODE0, SMODE1, and /RESET_IN are available on headers J1 and J2 (see Table 2).
+Programming may also be initiated through the motherboard to which the RCM3100 series module is plugged in to since the Serial Port A (PC6 and PC7), SMODE0, SMODE1, and /RESET\IN are available on headers J1 and J2 (see Table 2).